hsylife/SwiftyPickerPopover/README.md

         p.disappearAutomatically(after: 3.0)
 ```

-To display a DatePickerPopover of .time style with a time interval of 5 mins and the arrow only to .down direction permitted:
+The time interval is 5 mins.
+The arrow is permitted only to .down direction.:
 ```swift
 DatePickerPopover(title: "DatePicker .time 5minInt.")
             .setDateMode(.time)